micromoses/pypi-uploader/docs/source/index.rst

 Documentation
 =============

-Documentation will be available at https://pypi-uploader.readthedocs.org
+Documentation is available at https://pypi-uploader.readthedocs.org

 Source